Special Report: Cuba's little capitalists are ready to rumba

 TOURISM TROVE

 Much of the entrepreneurship is aimed at the lucrative tourist trade.
-In the colonial city of Trinidad, 175 miles (285 km) southeast of Havana, Osmary and Alberto jumped into the business out of necessity.
+In the colonial city of Trinidad, 175 miles southeast of Havana, Osmary and Alberto jumped into the business out of necessity.

 In late 2010, shortly after Raul Castro announced the opening for the self-employed, the restaurant where Alberto worked closed.
 They painted their home bright orange and turned it into a guest house, renting rooms to tourists.